nealcaren/protestmedialab/content/presentation/moby2024/index.md

 ---
-title: 'Propaganda and Politics: A Du Boisean Theory of Social Movements'
+title: 'Propaganda and Politics: A Du Boisian Theory of Social Movements'
 authors:
   - Neal Caren
 date: '2024-07-08'